If you ever:

 Then I wrote a book and started teaching others...

 After figuring it out over years of trial and error, honing what worked, I wrote a book called Music Activities & More forTeaching DBT Skills and Enhancing any Therapy (Authorhouse 2010).

-This book has been modified in a new edition that will be published with Jessica Kingsley soon!
+This book has been modified in a new edition and published with Jessica Kingsley in 2020!
 It includes printable handouts and easy to follow activities presented for each skill.
 This new edition is called Creative DBT Activities Using Music - Interventions for Enhancing Effectiveness and Engagement in Therapy.
-If you want to be on the wait list to be notified when it comes out, click here.

 In 2011, I became a continuing education provider with the certification board (CBMT), and traveled around the country presenting live workshops on DBT and music therapy, nationwide.
 I trained the entire rehabilitation therapy department in the California State Hospital system at one point; music, art, dance, recreation, and occupational therapists in 8 hospitals learned how to use their discipline to support patients in DBT.
 In 2012 I started my first online version of the workshop and the seed for The Spiegel Academy was planted.